2020 Tour (Maroon 5 tour)

 The 2020 Tour was the twelfth headlining tour by American band Maroon 5.
 Visiting in Latin America only, the tour began on February 23, 2020 in Mexico City and was forced to conclude on March 10, 2020 in Montevideo, Uruguay, comprising 9 concerts.

 Background

 On November 11, 2019, Maroon 5 announced the 2020 Tour was revealed, which will take place in Latin America.
 The band confirmed more additional dates of the tour from November 19 and December 4, 2019, (with North America), respectively.
 Artists Meghan Trainor and Leon Bridges, were announced as opening acts in the North American leg in the summer.
 Since the tour began, the producer and sound engineer was Noah Passovoy, who served as touring DJ main opening act for the rest of the band's tour.
-During the March 2, 2020 show in Sao Paulo, Brazil, at Allianz Parque, the band, notably, continued the show despite heavy rain.
+During the March 1, 2020 show in São Paulo, Brazil, at Allianz Parque, the band, notably, continued the show despite heavy rain.
 On May 15, 2020, the band announced all dates of North American leg has been postponed to 2021, due to the coronavirus pandemic.
 The rescheduled dates will be billed as the MMXXI Tour.